Vegetarian's Japan Guide

 Tips:

-☛ Arrive at the ferry terminal early if you are going to Nokonoshima Island on the weekends and/or during the public holidays.
-Otherwise, you will have to board the next ferry once it has reached its capacity.
+☛ Arrive at the ferry terminal early if you go to Nokonoshima Island on weekends and/or public holidays.
+Otherwise, you will have to board the next ferry once it reaches capacity.

-☛ Bring a light jacket with you in spring and autumn if you prefer to stay in the deck area.
+☛ Bring a light jacket in spring and autumn if you prefer to stay in the deck area.
 It can be quite chilly out there.

 ☛ On the ferry to Nokonoshima Island, it is best to get seats on the right-hand side so that you can see the Fukuoka Tower.
 You will be getting off from the ferry’s right side as well.